mvolkmann/blog/src/nushell.md

 Unlike regular variables, environment variables can be used in executables that are run from Nushell.

-To set the value of an environment variable, enter `let-env NAME = value`.
+To set the value of an environment variable only in the current scope, not permanently, enter `let-env NAME = value`.
+This adds `NAME` to `$nu.env` which is a like a map of environment variables.

+To set the value of an environment variable so it is available in subsequent Nushell sessions, add it to the `env` section of the Nushell configuration file.

-To get the value of an environment variable, use `$nu.env.NAME` which can be passed to the `echo` command to print the value.
+To get the value of an environment variable, use `$nu.env.NAME`.
+To print the value, enter `echo $nu.env.NAME` or `config | get env.{name}`.

 To see a nicely formatted list of environment variables, enter `echo $nu.env | pivot` or `config | get env | pivot`.

-To get the value of a single environment variable, enter `config | get env.{name}`.

 ## Aliases